ans-group/docs.ukfast.co.uk/source/desktop/sharedexchange/sharedexdns.md

 Please allow time for any DNS changes to propagate through the internet, this may take up to 24 hours.
 Once complete, you are ready to use your email client to connect to your new mailbox.

-## If you are not using UKFast’s SafeDNS system
+## If you are not using UKFast's SafeDNS system
 * If you have any further questions please contact your dedicated account manager or speak with one of our support engineers on 0800 230 0032.
   You should update your DNS records with your DNS provider, the MX records should be set as: